thejoester/pf2e-exploration-activities/README.md

 # pf2e-explorationActivities

+> [!NOTE]
+> This is a copy of the [PF2e Exploration Activities](https://github.com/IcyLemonZ/pf2e-exploration-activities) module that seems to have been abandoned.
+I have done minimal work to get this operating for v13.

 Import the "Exploration Activities Request" macro from the PF2E Exploration Activities compendium.

 To request an Exploration Activity from a player/players, select them and run the macro.
 A popup will appear on their screen with a drop down for them to select an activity.
 The selected activity will be output to the chat and if an effect exists it will be applied to thier token.